wcy41gtc/DDM3/README.md

 ## Documentation

-Full documentation is available at [https://ddm3d.readthedocs.io](https://ddm3d.readthedocs.io)
+Documentation is available in the README.md file and through the comprehensive docstrings in the code.

 ## Examples